 We the People: The Citizen & the Constitution

-There are also other ways CLP can support We the People in your school or classroom.
-For additional resources, we recommend the Center for Civic Education, which founded the program.
+For additional resources, we recommend the Center for Civic Education, founder of the program.